gear-foundation/gear-wiki/docs/examples/monopoly.md

     ```
     That struct contains the information about the state of all players and about the monopoly fields and built gears.
 - Based on the information received, the strategic contract has to make a move (`BuyCell`, `AddGear`, `Upgrade`, `PayRent`, `ThrowRolls` etc).
 The move must be the asynchronous message to the monopoly contract.
 - The move has to be made correctly.
-For example, if a player is in an already occupied field and try to buy it, then `Master`contract will fine him.
+For example, if a player is in an already occupied field and tries to buy it, then `Master`contract will fine him.
 Each wrong step is penalized with one point.
 If a player scores 5 penalty points, it is out of the game.
 - After the step a player has to send a reply to the monopoly contract.
 This way the monopoly contract knows about the completion of the step.
 The reply can be a simple empty message.
-- If player's contract doesn’t reply, `Master` contract will remove that player from the game.
+- If a player's contract doesn’t reply, `Master` contract will remove that player from the game.
 - `Master` contract gives a limited amount of gas per turn.
-That amount is quite enough for the move, but if player's contract  contains an incorrect logic (for example, an infinite loop), it will be removed from the game.
+That amount is quite enough for the move, but if the player's contract contains an incorrect logic (for example, an infinite loop), it will be removed from the game.